BlueSpeedsterYT/Sonic-Nexus-Extended/README.md

 Currently the only supported platforms are the ones listed above, however the backend uses libogg, libvorbis, libtheora & SDL2 to power it, so the codebase is very multiplatform.
 If you're able to, you can clone this repo and port it to a platform not on the list.

 # Contact:
 Join the [Retro Engine Modding Discord Server](https://dc.railgun.works/retroengine) for any extra questions you may need to know about the original Nexus decompilation or modding Nexus, alongside support for other Retro Engine games and decomps.
+(But don't ask for a Origins Sonic 3 decomp...
+At all...)